Geology Determines Destiny

 I remember as a youngster seeing a bumper sticker that sent me to the encyclopedia.
 “Idaho, Home of the Batholith” certainly got my attention.

-And why such off-putting words?
+But why such off-putting words?
 Were they deliberately trying to chase me away?
 The study of geology would have been more appealing to me back then if I had thought it was less about strange-sounding rocks and more about the study of Earth’s physical history and of civilizations shaped by their landscape.

 It was much later when I heard about Hans Cloos.
 "Stones have begun to speak because an ear is there to hear them," the German geologist wrote.
 "Geology is the music of the earth."
 What a great teacher he must have been.